Graduation

 E-mail: gallery@ccsj.edu

-FLORA PARK PROSAL SUBMISSIONS:
+FLORA PARK PROPOSAL SUBMISSIONS:

 We are seeking proposals from experienced artists for the design and execution of an outdoor piece of public art that inspires visitors to reflect on the natural beauty of the Calumet Region.
 Click here for more details.